The Literary Consultancy

 The Literary Consultancy (TLC) is a UK-based editorial consultancy service that was founded in 1996, becoming the first service of its kind to offer "professional, in-depth editorial advice and assessment to anyone writing in the English language, anywhere in the world".
 Operating under the strapline "Literary Values in a Digital Age", TLC is based at the Free Word Centre in Farringdon Road, central London.
-Its founding Director was Rebecca Swift, who set up the organisation with Hannah Griffiths after they worked together at Virago Press.
+Its founding Director was Rebecca Swift (1964–2017), who set up the organisation with Hannah Griffiths after they worked together at Virago Press.
+The current director of TLC is Aki Schilz.

 History

-The Literary Consultancy was established in 1996 by its founding Director Rebecca Swift (1964–2017), together with Hannah Griffiths (who went on to become Publisher at Faber & Faber).
+The Literary Consultancy was established in 1996 by its founding director Rebecca Swift (1964–2017), together with Hannah Griffiths (who went on to become Publisher at Faber & Faber).
 While working as an editorial assistant at Virago Press, Swift realised the need for a professional editorial consultancy where writers could send manuscripts for assessment before they approached publishers and agents.
 As she explained:"I felt that ... many more people were writing, as new technology made it easier than ever for people to want to put their stories down, yet the publishing environment was becoming more difficult than ever....
 Editors were shed from the industry in large numbers, and editing was in some companies considered a time-wasting exercise!
 This is a crude generalisation, and of course all good publishers still have excellent editors working for them, but the main shift from editorially led buying to sales team buying, changed the flavour of publishing radically. ...there were so many good editors on the freelance market, and so many people writing who needed an opinion on their work.
 TLC was the first to establish itself in Britain, and to remove the stigma of people paying for editorial opinion and advice.
 After all, editing is a real skill, knowing the markets is another skill, and in my view people writing should consider paying for these skills—rather than expecting serious feedback for free.

 In 2009, TLC became a resident founding member of the Free Word Centre — an international organisation for literature, literacy and freedom of expression – where events are hosted, including an annual literary conference.
 "The Literary Conference: Writing in a Digital Age" ran for the first time at the Free Word Centre in June 2012.
 In 2016, TLC's 20th birthday was celebrated with the hosting of the "industry conversation" What’s Your Story? in association with Writers' Centre Norwich, Free Word Centre, Apples & Snakes, English PEN and FMcM, featuring a specially commissioned poem by Lemn Sissay, a symposium chaired by Professor Jon Cook (University of East Anglia), and contributions from guest speakers including Kit de Waal, Giles Duley, Margaret Busby, Elif Shafak, Henny Beaumont, Mark Ball, Raymond Antrobus and Abi Morgan, following a keynote address by TLC founder Becky Swift.

 Following Swift's death from cancer in April 2017, Aki Schilz became TLC's new Director.